TensorKnight/End-to-End-ML/README.md

 - This performance matched or exceeded top-performing traditional models like LGBM and CatBoost.
 - These results confirm the potential of transfer learning in environmental and climate-related health risk predictions.

-Here’s the **Ensemble Modeling Strategy** section rewritten using bullet points for clarity:

----

 ### 7.4.
 Ensemble Modeling Strategy

 * Implemented a **simple ensemble selection mechanism** to choose the best model dynamically at runtime.